-- 1. Describe common zoonotic and foodborne infectious diseases, with respect to their etiology and epidemiology especially those classified as reportable, bioterrorism threats, or have a major impact on public health and/or agriculture.
-(1) - 2.
-Identify the major pathways for transmission of zoonotic agents and foodborne hazards to humans, as well as the reservoirs for many common pathogens.
-(2) - 3.
-Identify methods and programs utilized to prevent, control and/or eradicate zoonotic and foodborne diseases, including pre- and post-harvest intervention programs.
-(4) - 4.
-Evaluate the integrity of emergency preparedness programs, including biosecurity, biocontainment, and natural disaster response plans.
-(5) - 5.
-Review and apply methods for planning, initiating and conducting case and outbreak investigations of zoonotic and foodborne diseases.
-(6) - 6.
-Recognize applicable regulations and laws governing zoonotic diseases, food safety and security, or foreign animal diseases, and the agencies with authority to enforce these laws.
-(7) - 7.
+1. Identify the major pathways for transmission of zoonotic agents and foodborne hazards to humans, as well as the reservoirs for many common pathogens.
+(2)

+- 2. Recognize applicable regulations and laws governing zoonotic diseases, food safety and security, or foreign animal diseases, and the agencies with authority to enforce these laws.
+(7) - 3.
 Define the role of epidemiology in maintaining human and animal health; and identify strategies in the design and conduct of surveillance, monitoring, and epidemiological studies that assess the prevalence and distribution of zoonotic and foodborne diseases.
-(8) - 8.
+(8) - 4.
 Analyze approaches for assessing and controlling environmental and biological agents and strategies for reducing risks to human and animal health, especially in agricultural settings.
-(9) - 9.
+(9) - 5.
 Use individual, team, and organizational learning opportunities for personal and professional development.
 (11)

-Text/Readings: All required course materials and recommended readings will be accessible on the course Canvas site, as appropriate.
+Text/Readings: Assigned and recommended readings will be made available on the course site, as appropriate.